Dr Benedict Smith, MA (hons), MA, PhD

 My current research focuses on a number of issues in moral philosophy, broadly construed.
 For example, I have recently written articles on the nature of moral experience, motivation, trust, and the role of concepts in our moral thought and practice.
 My other interests include naturalism, normativity and judgement, the work of Hume and Wittgenstein, and topics in epistemology and the philosophy of mind and psychiatry.
 A recent major project was completing a book on moral particularism: Particularism and the Space of Moral Reasons (Palgrave Macmillan) and I am currently in the process of planning a second book on moral experience.
 Click here for details of 2 workshops on moral experience that I, with my colleagues Dr. Simon James and Prof. Matthew Ratcliffe, organized during the summer 2008.

-I live in Durham with my wife, Laura, and our children Bronwen, Tobias and Dominic.
+I live in Durham with my wife, Laura, and our children Bronwen, Tobias, Dominic and Iona.
 In my spare time I like trying to catch up on the work I haven’t finished.
 And I also like going to the mountains in Assynt, NW Scotland.

 I am currently the Director of the Taught MA in Philosophy.
 Please do not hesitate to get in touch with me if you would like any more information.

 Ethics, Moral Philosophy, Philosophy of Mind, Epistemology, History of Philosophy, Philosophy of Psychiatry